University Royal Naval Unit East Scotland: HMS Archer

-Tayside Division
+Tay Division

-In January 2022, after striking an agreement with HMS Scotia, Tay Division, the unit opened a satellite division known now as URNU East Scotland, Tayside Division (often abbreviated to Tay Div), named for the Firth of Tay which runs just south of Dundee, the city in which the division is based.
+In January 2021, after striking an agreement with HMS Scotia, Tay Division, the unit opened a satellite division known now as URNU East Scotland, Tay Division, named for the Firth of Tay which runs just south of Dundee, the city in which the division is based.
 It is based out of a Royal Marines Reserve base in the north of the city, RMR Strathmore Avenue (more fully called 'Royal Marines Reserve and Cadet Force Centre, Strathmore Avenue').

 Its foundation was an important 'first' for the Royal Navy in regards to the URNU programme.
 Although the then URNU Edinburgh was a large and thriving unit, it was recognised that its distance from other cities and universities in the region was inhibiting recruitment at a time when the Royal Navy was actively expanding the URNU initiative.

 Tay Division has become the testbed for a potential scheme to extend the URNU footprint, with it starting recruitment in the autumn of 2021, and starting training in early 2022.

 The division, while under the jurisdiction of URNU East Scotland and its CO, has its own Officer in Charge (OiC) of the division, currently a part-time Lieutenant RNR.
-The administration and resources however, are still headquartered in Edinburgh, with the Tayside Division having no dedicated full-time staff.
+The administration and resources however, are still headquartered in Edinburgh, with the Tay Division having no dedicated full-time staff.

 The new division was created to recruit Officer Cadets from the University of Dundee, Abertay University, the University of St Andrews, the University of Stirling, Perth College and, in a return to the unit's history, Robert Gordon University and the University of Aberdeen.

 Controversies

 Relocation to Edinburgh

-In 2012, the unit and HMS Archer were moved from their old home of Aberdeen to the capital of Edinburgh.
+In July 2012, the unit and HMS Archer were moved from their old home of Aberdeen to the capital of Edinburgh.
 Once moving to Edinburgh, the unit gave its commitment to the 10 remaining Aberdeen students to see through their training to the end.
 One of these students was (then) A/Mid Andrew Bowie, former Vice Chairman of the Conservative Party, who, since becoming a Member of Parliament in 2017, has been petitioning the government for the unit and Archer's relocation back to Aberdeen.

 The unit was allegedly moved due to political pressures relating to the Scottish independence referendum, which was announced earlier that year, however, a Royal Navy spokesperson, when asked in 2012, claimed that the reason for the move was because "Edinburgh offers more sheltered waters in which to conduct sea training weekends, and allows easy access to a wider variety of destinations during those weekends.
 Bowie, however, rebuts that the "end of [AURNU] left a major port and huge swathe of coastline without a permanent naval presence".

-The unit remains to be headquartered in Edinburgh, however, has begun recruiting from the University of Aberdeen and Robert Gordon University as of September 2022.